-Garden Pea Hummus ~ a fresh spring twist on everybody’s favorite middle eastern dip ~ garden peas brighten up plain hummus and add a bright green hue!
+Garden Pea Hummus is a twist on middle eastern chickpea dip ~ garden peas brighten up plain hummus and add a bright green hue!

 Spring is here, ready or not.
 I’m guessing most of us are ready.
 But here in California the change is so subtle, I mean, the flowers have been blooming for months, and the trees are never actually bare; by the time the last leaves fall the new bright green shoots are already in place.

 There are a few signs of change, though.
 I don’t know how this happened, and I have yet to see the act in person, but birds of some sort or another have been raiding our backyard lounge chairs for nesting fluff.
 Somehow they bored their way through the weatherproof fabric and have been systematically removing the stuffing.
 They must enter through the hole and then dive deep down into the cushion and then find their way out again.
 Two of our four chairs are now unusable.
 I know we have to share resources, but sheesh!

 Hummus is my go-to appetizer for casual entertaining.

 It’s just perfect for plopping down on the low round table that sits in the center of those chairs and enjoying an early spring evening with friends.
 Or, under the circumstances, maybe just with my husband.
 I think I make it so often because I find it actually relaxing to make.
 The food processor does the work and I get to stand there, drop things in, and watch the magic happen.
 Like when you add a couple of cups of garden peas to a batch of regular hummus and watch it turn spring green.

 Hummus is one of those foods that is so easy to transform that it makes sense to do it every now and again, even if you love the plain old traditional version best.
 It’s a good thing because I turn to it so often I get a little self conscious about serving it again.